uniclogs/uniclogs-docs/docs/source/public_api/index.rst

 Endponts
 --------
-passes: Calcualte all OreSat passes for a location on Earth.
-request: Allow user to modify/see one of their requests.
+    - request: Allows a user to modify/see one of their requests.
-request_all: Allow user to make a new request.
-request_new: Allow user see all their requests.
+    - request_list: Allows a user to make a new request and see all their requests.
+    - passes: Calcualte all OreSat passes for a location on Earth.

 .. toctree::
    :maxdepth: 4

    request
-   request_all
-   request_new
+   request_list
    passes